dieterdaems/Overview/README.md

 # Full-Stack Software development
-This is an app created for the course Full-Stack https://github.com/dieterdaems/full-stack
+This is an app created for the course Full-Stack with a classmate https://github.com/dieterdaems/full-stack